-The Repository pane shows the contents of the repository for the current workspace.
-It has two views that you can switch between using the radio buttons:
+The Repository pane displays the contents of the repository for the current workspace.
+It has two views, Folder and Type which you can toggle between using the radio buttons:

-Folder Displays the contents of the repository in the same folder structure as the one they have in the host environment.
-This allows for elements with the same name (homonyms) to be loaded and displayed.

-Displays the contents of the repository by project, object type, and object relationship.
+- Folder Displays the content of the repository in the same folder structure as the one they have in the host environment.
+This enables elements with the same name (homonyms) to be loaded and displayed. - Type Displays the content of the repository by project, object type, and object relationship.

-Each of the two tabs consists of the following elements:
+The Folder and Type views both consists of the following elements:

-Browser Shows the objects in the repository of the current workspace in a tree structure.
-Depending on the tab you have selected in the Repository pane, the contents are displayed either by type or by folder.
+- Browser Displays the objects in the repository of the current workspace in a tree structure.
+Depending on the view you have selected in the Repository pane, the contents are displayed by type or by folder. - Search Enables you to execute searches in the repository of the current workspace.